 1. The Messianic promises Jesus did fullfill

 The Messinic prophecies can be divided into two categories – the kingly power prophecies, and the suffering servant prophecies.
-Jesus fulfilled the latter in his time here on earth, but not the latter.
+Jesus fulfilled the latter in his time here on earth, but not the former.
 This was confusing to Jews who not only focused on the rule of God (and themselves!) in the coming kingdom of God, but who denied that this was compatible with a suffering servant who would be killed for the sins of Israel.
 1

 Yet it pleased the Lᴏʀᴅ to bruise Him; He has put Him to grief.
 When You make His soul an offering for sin, He shall see His seed, He shall prolong His days, and the pleasure of the Lᴏʀᴅ shall prosper in His hand.
 He shall see the labor of His soul, and be satisfied.
 By His knowledge My righteous Servant shall justify many, for He shall bear their iniquities.
 Therefore I will divide Him a portion with the great, and He shall divide the spoil with the strong, because He poured out His soul unto death, and He was numbered with the transgressors, and He bore the sin of many, and made intercession for the transgressors.
 (Isaiah 53:10–12)